Walters’ Palm Toffee was one of the largest toffee manufacturers in Britain.

 The company listed on the London Stock Exchange in May 1960, with an ordinary capital of over £500,000.

-In 1961 S Parkinson & Son of Doncaster, best known for butterscotch, and Coq d’Or, best known for high quality chocolates, were acquired.
+S Parkinson & Son of Doncaster, best known for butterscotch, and Coq d’Or, best known for high quality chocolates, were acquired in 1961.
+Harper Paper was also acquired that same year.

 After US$2.8 million of acquisitions, J A & P Holland was the largest manufacturer of toffee and caramel in the world by 1962.